Tsimina/Single_Image_Dehazing/README.md

 For SAR-enhanced dehazing, the model leverages the additional SAR map (middle) to improve haze estimation and enhance detail recovery.

 ![dcp_unet](https://github.com/user-attachments/assets/e8852539-a54b-4209-9a4a-f293a96a5c60)

+> [!IMPORTANT]
+> To evaluate the `DCP-SAR` model, you need not only the hazy RGB input image, but also its corresponding **synthetic SAR-like reflectivity map**.
+This additional channel provides structural guidance during inference and must be precomputed for each test image.

 Due to the characteristics of the dataset, which contains relatively few examples with extremely dense haze, the model tends to generalize better to scenes with moderate atmospheric degradation.
 As a result, in challenging test cases, the dehazing is significantly more effective in the foreground—where contrast and structure are more pronounced—while distant background regions, such as the sky or horizon, remain partially veiled or exhibit residual artifacts.
 This behavior can be observed in the qualitative example, where the subject and immediate surroundings are clearly restored, while distant elements are only partially recovered.